-A common thought these days is that a suit is either formal or business smart.
+A common thought these days is that a suit is formal and / or business smart.
 But it doesn’t need to be.
-For many years suits were everyday dress, there was no other alternative.
-Therefore not all suits need to worn at a wedding or an office.
+For many years suits were everyday dress and there was no other alternative, although trends have and continue to change, and suits do not necessarily need to worn at a wedding or in the office.

-When choosing cloth for a casual suit, think of a slightly more playful, subtle design, that perhaps has a worn in quality to it, like flannel.
-Here I have chosen a dark green/teal subtle stripe.
+When choosing cloth for a casual suit, think of a slightly more playful, subtle design, that perhaps has a ‘worn-in’ relaxed quality to it like, for example flannel.
+Above, with a relaxed design we have chosen a dark green / teal subtle stripe.

-When choosing buttons for a casual suit I’d suggest staying away from mother of pearl or plain black buttons.
-Plain black suggests the office, and mother of pearl suggests luxury.
-Buttons are a great way to personalise your suit and design your suit, therefore always remember to ask if there is a button chart to see in a consultation as there will be other options available than the standard.
-Here I have chosen a marbled brown horn, which the brown with the cloth colour off-set each other to become a great piece.
+When choosing buttons for a casual suits we would suggest steering away from mother of pearl or plain black buttons.
+Plain black suggests a formal, office type style, and mother of pearl suggests luxury.
+Buttons, however are a great way to personalise and design your suit, therefore always remember to ask if there is a button chart to see during a consultation, as there will be numerous options available other than those that are standard.
+Here, we have chosen a marbled brown horn, which with the cloth colour, off-set each other to become a great piece.

-The lining here is a dull, light grey/green cloth, you don’t want to draw too much attention, particularly if wearing the vest without the jacket, you want the back to look garish.
-Three pieces can still be seen as a casual look.
-You can make it slightly more contemporary with a three piece by wearing a simple thicker cotton white shirt with a slight texture with no tie and top button done up.
-It will give a slight countryside charm addition to the look.
+The lining here is a low key, light grey / green cloth.
+You may not wish to draw too much attention, particularly if wearing the vest without the jacket.
+Three piece suits can also still be presented as a casual look.
+You can make them slightly more contemporary with a three piece by wearing a simple thicker cotton white shirt with a slight texture with no tie and top button done up.
+This will give a slight countryside charm addition to the look.

-Let us know if you’d like a look created for a specific idea you’ve been thinking about and we can help you visualise it before it becomes the real thing!
+Let us know if you’d like a specific look created for a particular event or idea you’ve been thinking about.
+We can help you visualise and design it before transforming it into the real thing!